Unclothing Modesty - A World of Sexual Immorality

 "Test all things; hold fast what is good.
 Abstain from every form of evil" (1 Thessalonians 5:21-22).

-Are we going to be noticeably different than the majority... and will we stand out in a crowd because of our purity or because of our immodesty?
+Will we be noticeably different than the majority... and will we stand out in a crowd because of our purity or immodesty?
 Are we going to set ourselves apart or try to fit in and be part of the crowd?
 Remember, we must be different... we must come out from among them.

 "Do not be unequally yoked together with unbelievers.
 For what fellowship has righteousness with lawlessness?
 And what communion has light with darkness?
 And what accord has Christ with Belial?
 Or what part has a believer with an unbeliever?
 And what agreement has the temple of God with idols?
 For you are the temple of the living God.
 As God has said: "I WILL DWELL IN THEM AND WALK AMONG THEM.
 I WILL BE THEIR GOD, AND THEY SHALL BE MY PEOPLE."
 Therefore "COME OUT FROM AMONG THEM AND BE SEPARATE, SAYS THE LORD.
 DO NOT TOUCH WHAT IS UNCLEAN, AND I WILL RECEIVE YOU."
 "I WILL BE A FATHER TO YOU, AND YOU SHALL BE MY SONS AND DAUGHTERS, SAYS THE LORD ALMIGHTY"" (2 Corinthians 6:14-18).